-(It is also a legal requirement under the Regulatory Reform (Fire Safety) Order 2005 and is enforceable by the fire service.)
+This policy is also a legal requirement under the Regulatory Reform (Fire Safety) Order 2005 and it is enforceable by the fire service.

-- The Trust reserves the right to recharge the tenant or leaseholder for any of the costs of taking legal action or storing items.
+The also Trust reserves the right to recharge the tenant or leaseholder for any of the costs of taking legal action or storing items.